How to Ferment Vegetables: A Beginner’s Guide

 Jars

-When making any type of ferment you will need a container to store it in.
-I’m not a fan of plastic at all.
-I always use and recommend glass.
+When making any type of ferment, you will need a container to store it in.
+I’m not a fan of plastic, and I always use and recommend glass.

 I almost always use glass mason jars.
-The size of jar you choose simply comes down to personal preference and the amount of fermented vegetables you plan to make.
+The jar size you choose depends on personal preference and the amount of fermented vegetables you plan to make.

-But like I said it’s your choice.
-I almost always use a wide-mouth quart jar whenever I make my vegetable ferments.
+But like I said, it’s your choice.
+I almost always use a wide-mouth quart jar to make my vegetable ferments.

 Always make sure your jars are washed and sanitized before using.